Ducklings sitting on wall

 cat

 Carmel Veterinary Centre runs two practices and is RCVS accredited and an ISFM SILVER Cat Friendly Clinic.
 The website also references a Pet Health Club® Plus plan where consultations are included.
 Recent reviews include a detailed account of end-of-life care for an elderly dog, where the vet talked through options, guided the owner through the process, and allowed time and a private space to say goodbye.
-Other recent reviews raise concerns about unexpected or disputed charges (including £70 for disposal of a wild fox and £75 taken “with no justification”, according to reviewers), and one mentions unhelpful phone staff.

 #30